Browsers and devices

 For more information and usage guidelines, read Windows Phone 8 and Device-Width.

-As a heads up, we include this in all of Bootstrap’s documentation and examples as a demonstration.
+As a heads up, we include this in all of MDBootstrap’s documentation and examples as a demonstration.

 overflow: hidden; on the